rxseven/docker-playground/README.md

 make open
 ```

-> Note: the server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.
+> Note: the reverse proxy server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.

 > Tip: press `control + c` to stop the running containers.